pradosh058/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-This repository contains implementations of various sorting algorithms in [insert programming language here].
+This repository contains implementations of various sorting algorithms in [JAVA].

 ## Algorithms